-In addition to avoiding the common mistakes listed above, doing the following things may help you to find a job after graduation:
+In addition to avoiding the common mistakes listed above, do the following things may help you to find a job after graduation:

 Make a list of target companies – While pursuing your degree you should learn a lot not only about the material you are studying but about your post-graduate job opportunities as well.
 Make a list of the 10 ten companies in your desired field and make an effort to make contact with one person at each company – use your network!

 Customize your resume – You should not be sending out a general resume to potential employers, try to customize your resume for each job application.
 Include information about what qualifies you for the particular position you are seeking as well as any certifications or relevant experiences which make you unique from other candidates.

 Create a profile on LinkedIn – This website has become one of the largest networking tools available to modern businesses.
 Create a profile that showcases your experience.
 Post your resume as well so that recruiters can contact you.

 Take an internship as early as possible – Potential employers prefer candidates that enter the job market with a little experience under their belt.
 Unfortunately, it can be difficult to gain this experience if you wait too long.
 Taking an internship (even if it is unpaid) is a great way to advance your career.

 This video offers tips for a successful job search.

 The harder you work during your years at community college, the more prepared you will be for life after graduation.
 Finding a job will still require some effort, but if you go into the process as prepared as possible your chances of finding a good job are higher.
 Be sure to avoid the common mistakes listed above and utilize the tips to help you find a good job.